hdShang/arxiv-daily/docs/cs-CL/2025-09-27/papers/250923383v1-train-once-answer-all-many-pretraining-experiments-for-the-cost-of-o.md

 ---
 layout: default
-title: Train Once, Answer All: Many Pretraining Experiments for the Cost of One
+title: "Train Once, Answer All: Many Pretraining Experiments for the Cost of One"
 ---

 # Train Once, Answer All: Many Pretraining Experiments for the Cost of One